Fernando Llorente: Athletic Bilbao

 Llorente spent several seasons in the various junior levels of the club, playing alongside Fernando Amorebieta and moving to their farm team Basconia in Tercera División in 2003.
-He gradually improved, leading to promotion to Bilbao Athletic – Athletic's reserves – in Segunda División B.
+He gradually improved, leading to promotion to Bilbao Athletic – Athletic's reserves – in the Segunda División B.

 After scoring four goals for the B's in the first half of the season, Llorente was rewarded with a contract extension until June 2008.
 On 16 January 2005, he made his first-team and La Liga debut in a 1–1 home draw against Espanyol.
 Three days later, in a Copa del Rey match against Lanzarote, he scored a hat-trick in a 6–0 victory.
 He went on to feature in all but five of the nineteen remaining league games, scoring three goals, and also played in four domestic cup matches and the UEFA Cup round of 32 tie against Austria Wien.

 Before 2005–06, Llorente exchanged his squad number of 32 for the number 9 jersey.
 He scored on the opening day, a Basque derby 3–0 win over Real Sociedad but, throughout the campaign, found goals hard to come by.
 This could be partly attributed to a series of injuries including a knee strain, gastroenteritis and a muscle injury.
 He ended the season with just four goals, two in the league and as many in the Cup, both against Hospitalet.